AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/content-card-ui/Android/index.md

 ---
 title: Content Card UI
-description: These documents guide you to integrating a content card ui message with an Android app.
+description: These documents guide you to integrating a Content Card UI message with an Android app.
 keywords:
 - Adobe Journey Optimizer
 - Guide